mrgatto/spring-boot-nitro-enclaves/README.md

 **Objectives:**

 - Easy development of Nitro Enclaves applications.
-- Abstraction of the _vsock_ host-enclave communication with a TCP implementaion for easy local test/development (even on Windows :sunglasses:).
+- Abstraction of the _vsock_ host-enclave communication with a mock mode, TCP implementaion for easy local test/development (even on Windows :sunglasses:).
+- Schemaless with automatic serialization/deserialization (JSON, further improvement should be BSON)
 - Ready-to-use integration with the Nitro Security Module (NSM).
 - Ready-to-use integration with the AWS KMS.

+<h5>* Some ideas came from <a href="https://developer.r3.com/conclave/">R3 Conclave</a></h5>

 # Introduction